 Circularity of Cotton

-Cotton can be reused, recycled**, and returned∞ to the earth.
+Cotton is a naturally circular textile, and can be reused, recycled**, and returned∞ to the earth.
 Explore these three intersecting paths of cotton’s circular lifecycle and start envisioning your opportunities.

 Circular Lifecycle of Cotton